Lie monads and dualities: Lie monads and comonads

-which is an equivalence of categories. \end{proposition} \begin{remark} Let $(\bC, \bgamma, \bUpsilon)$ be a Lie comonad.
+\end{proposition} \begin{remark} Let $(\bC, \bgamma, \bUpsilon)$ be a Lie comonad.
 Then one can introduce in the canonical way the category of Eilenberg-Moore-Lie objects for this Lie-comonad.
-Furthermore, if $C$ is a Lie coalgebra, then dually to \prref{EMLvsmodules} we find a functor $\CMND_C:\LieCoMod(C)\to \EML(\CMnd(C))$.
-If $L$ is a Lie algebra, then we also have a functor $\CMND'_L:\LieMod(L)\to \EML(\CMnd'(L))$. \end{remark}
+Furthermore, if $C$ is a Lie coalgebra, then dually to \prref{EMLvsmodules} we find an equivalence of categories $\CMND_C:\LieCoMod(C)\to \EML(\CMnd(C))$.
+If $L$ is a Lie algebra, then there is also a canonical functor $\CMND'_L:\LieMod(L)\to \EML(\CMnd'(L))$. \end{remark}